How can I help?

 Assessment calendar whilst on placement

 Progress Review Complete Progress Review on PebblePad.
 Contribute to the Progress Review on PebblePad and during the visit.
-Visit the student in school to support and moderate.
+Complete an in-person visit (or for undergraduate phase one, a virtual visit) to the school to support and moderate.

 Progress Review jointly agreed.

-If there is any doubt that a student will not reach expected progress in each category by the end of the placement an intervention should be put in place.
-The Progress Review is the last opportunity to do so.
+If there is any doubt that a student will not make the expected progress in each Core Area or meet the Teachers’ Standards by the end of the placement a support plan must be put in place.
+The Progress Review is likely the last opportunity to do so.

-Between Progress Review and Final Review Meet weekly to review new implementation and progress, reflect on observations, consider what to implement in the following week and set targets for the following week.
-Targets should be informed by the expected progress statements.
-Mentors should judge if the student is on course to meet expected progress statements by the end of the placement.
+Between Progress Review and Final Review Meet weekly to review new implementation and progress, reflects on observations consider what to implement in the following week and set targets for the following week.
+Targets should be informed by the expected progress statements or Teachers’ Standards.
+School-based Mentors should judge if the student is on course to meet expected progress statements by the end of the placement.
 Weekly meetings are recorded in PebblePad, including a Mentor comment.
 Monitoring PebblePad – are suitable targets being set, is momentum from Progress Review being sustained?

-Final placements Mentor judges whether student has met Teachers’ Standards and hence should be recommended for QTS.
+Final placements School-based Mentor judges whether student has met Teachers’ Standards and hence should be recommended for QTS.
 Demonstrates evidence of having met Teachers’ Standards.
-Moderated and confirmed by Link Tutor.
+Moderated and Confirmed by Lead Mentor.

 Assessment and progression

-For each phase of placement, the Mentor will make a judgement on whether a student has made the progress described in the expected progress statements for that phase.
-The Mentor should make this judgement based on a holistic appreciation of the performance of the student over the whole period of the placement, in different subject areas etc. This judgement will be moderated by the Link Tutor who will have followed the progress of the student over the placement and will have had the opportunity to observe the student teaching alongside the Mentor and who will have supported the Mentor in their Progress Review and Final Review.
+For each phase of placement, the school-based Mentor will make a judgement on whether a student has made the progress described in the expected progress statements for that phase.
+The school-based Mentor should make this judgement based on a holistic appreciation of the performance of the student over the whole period of the placement, in different subject areas etc. This judgement will be moderated by the university Lead Mentor who will have followed the progress of the student over the placement and will have had the opportunity to observe the student teaching alongside the school-based Mentor and who will have supported the school-based Mentor in their Progress Review and Final Review.
 It is the responsibility of students to ensure that their PebblePad records are kept fully up to date.
-If there is a problem with the Mentor completing the necessary sections, the Link Tutor will provide support.
+If there is a problem with the school-based Mentor completing the necessary sections, the Lead Mentor will provide support.

 Students who have in these circumstances demonstrated expected progress will have shown that they are ready to progress to the next phase of their training or they will have shown that they have met all the Teachers’ Standards.
-The outcome of this assessment will be communicated clearly to the student through the Final Review and the University will confirm this outcome in writing to the student.
+The outcome of this assessment will be communicated clearly to the student through the Final Review.

-Assessment of students’ performance should be a cumulative process where student and Mentor are aware at each stage of progress against the relevant statements: these should underpin the dialogue in weekly meetings and form the basis for target setting.
-If a student is judged not on track by their Mentor, there is a process for addressing this (see intervention) which should be followed.
+Assessment of students’ performance should be a cumulative process where student and school-based Mentor are aware at each stage of progress against the relevant statements: these should underpin the dialogue in weekly meetings and form the basis for target setting.
+If a student is judged not on track by their school-based Mentor, there is a process for addressing this (see support plan) which should be followed.
 There should be no sudden surprises in the assessment of students: a student that is judged to be making expected progress at the Progress Review should pass the placement in all but exceptional circumstances.
-Mentors should therefore be objective at all stages in their assessment of students, strongly consider the need for an intervention should a student not be making expected progress at the Progress Review and importantly let the Link Tutor know rapidly if there is any reason for concern that arises in the second half of the placement.
+School-based Mentors should therefore be objective at all stages in their assessment of students, strongly consider the need for a support plan should a student not be making expected progress at the Progress Review and importantly let the university Lead Mentor know rapidly if there is any reason for concern that arises in the second half of the placement.

 Termination of placement

-Undergraduate students will have 3 assessed placements, postgraduate students will have 2 assessed placements.
-Each placement needs to be completed successfully to progress onto the next phase, i.e., to progress from a phase 1 placement to the next stage of training students need to have met all the expected progress requirements for that phase by the end of the placement.
+Undergraduate students will have three assessed placements, postgraduate students will have two assessed placements.
+Each placement needs to be completed successfully to progress onto the next phase, i.e., to progress from a phase 1 placement to the next stage of training students need to have met and evidenced all the expected progress statements for that phase by the end of the placement.
 To pass a QTS course and to be recommended for QTS, students must meet all the Teachers’ Standards by the end of their final placement.
-These judgements are made by school-based Professional / Associated Mentors, moderated by university Link Tutors and standardised by internal and external moderation.
-If you are not successful in passing a placement, you will have one opportunity to repeat the placement in that academic year.
-If you are again unsuccessful in the repeat placement, you will be supported to transfer to a different course or to take a contained (non-QTS) award in which case you will have the opportunity to undertake a further non-QTS assessed placement.
+These judgements are made by school-based Mentors, moderated by university Lead Mentors and standardised by internal and external moderation.

-Students who have been judged not to have made expected progress on their placements will have one opportunity to re-sit that year’s placement within the same academic year.
 We will ensure that students re-sitting their placement will do so fully supported and will have the best possible opportunity to complete the repeat placement successfully.
-The host school where the student is placed will be made aware that this is a re-sit, will be briefed as to the reason for the re-sit and will be supported by a Link Tutor working closely with the student.
+The host school where the student is placed will be made aware that this is a re-sit, will be briefed as to the reason for the re-sit and will be supported by a university Lead Mentor working closely with the student.

 Placement Readiness Engagement Planner (PREP)